-During 2013 and 2012 the Group was involved in litigation with tax authorities in respect of tax claims arisen as a result of tax audits.
-The Group believes that the risk that they would not be able to defend their position in court is possible and related taxes that Group may be required to pay as result of this which is not recognised in these consolidated statements as liability amounted to 22,093 as of 31 December 2013 (2012: 27,492).
+During 2014 and 2013 the Group was involved in litigation with tax authorities in respect of tax claims arisen as a result of tax audits.
+The Group believes that the risk that they would not be able to defend their position in court is possible and related taxes that Group may be required to pay as result of this which is not recognised in these consolidated statements as liability amounted to nil as of 31 December 2014 (2013: 22,093).